harismb-208/Textile-Demand-Prediction-and-Restocking-using-Machine-Learning/README.md

 streamlit run app.py
 Your Textile Demand Forecast Dashboard will open in your default browser, showing:

-Historical sales trends 📈
+1.Histrical sales trends 📈

-3-month demand predictions 🔮
+2.3-month demand predictions 🔮

-Priority-based restocking recommendations 📦
+3.Priority-based restocking recommendations 📦

 ⚠️ Important: If you skip Step 1, the dashboard will show missing file errors — because it won’t have any predictions, charts, or tables to display.